-When launching a website, I like to tell clients that 80% of the work happens before we even get started with the actual design & setup of the website.
+When launching a website, 80% of the work happens before we even get started with the actual design & setup of the website.

 That's because every decision that's made during the design process often comes back to those plans and decisions we made at the very beginning.

 This post preps you for the overall planning portion of your website- whether you're starting at square one and want to launch a strategic website.
 Or, you're a web designer trying to streamline your client process and want to have systems in place that keep a project on time and improve client communication

 I do mention Squarespace a few times (these are not affiliate links) but because it's an easy to use platform that suits the website needs of most businesses.